uni-v-cc/learn/docs/creator/practices/prefabification.md

 # Prefabification

-This is one of the most important tips, and is a requirement to publish assets on Uni-V.CC.
+This is one of the most important tips, and is a requirement to publish assets on Uni-VCC.

 Keep your assets as prefabs and/or prefab variants!